Recycled wool: Terminology

 In practice, few outside the industry were aware of these distinctions, even when rag wool was widely used.
-The common name was shoddy, which subsequently became a generalised term for poor quality goods.
+The common name was shoddy, which became a generalised term for poor quality goods.
 It is still used as a technical term for recycled wool within the industry.

-Regulators in the United States make a distinction between reprocessed wool, which is made from manufactured wool products that were never used by the consumer, and reused wool, which has been used by the consumer.
+Regulators in the United States make a distinction between reprocessed wool, which is made from manufactured wool products that were never used by the consumer, and reused wool, which the consumer has used.
 Other bodies refer to these as pre-consumer and post-consumer waste material.

 The terms virgin wool and new wool are used to distinguish newly-produced, never-used wool from shoddy.